winaviation/EFI_MAKER/README.md

 # CPU Generations
 Upon running the batch file, you will have to enter a CPU generation based on numbers provided from this GitHub repository:

-Pentium 4: 1

-Yonah: 2

-Conroe & Merom: 3

-Penryn: 4
+Penryn: 1

-Nehalem: 5
+Nehalem: 2

-Lynnfield & Clarksfield: 6
+Lynnfield & Clarksfield: 3

-Westmere & Clarkdale & Arrandale: 7
+Westmere & Clarkdale & Arrandale: 4

-Sandy Bridge: 8
+Sandy Bridge: 5

-Ivy Bridge: 9
+Ivy Bridge: 6

-Ivy Bridge-E5: 10
+Ivy Bridge-E5: 7

-Haswell: 11
+Haswell: 8

-Broadwell: 12
+Broadwell: 9

-Skylake: 13
+Skylake: 10

-Kaby Lake: 14
+Kaby Lake: 11

-Coffee Lake: 15
+Coffee Lake: 12

-Amber & Whiskey & Comet Lake: 16
+Amber & Whiskey & Comet Lake: 13

-Comet Lake: 17
+Comet Lake: 14

-Ice Lake: 18
+Ice Lake: 15

-Rocket Lake: 19
+Rocket Lake: 16

 Tiger Lake: N/A (This CPU Generation is untested according to OpenCore, so this tool won't support this CPU)